Naples metropolitan railway service: Alifana railway

-Subway lower part

-In 2005, the first section of the new lower Alifana Railway was opened between Naples Metro line 1's Piscinola Station to Mugnano Di Napoli as a subway line.
-Later, in 2009, it was extended to Aversa, with new stops at Giugliano and Aversa Ippopodromo.
-Because Aversa is not in the Province of Naples, it's Italy's first interprovincial metro system.

-Railway upper part

-The Ferrovia Alifana is a former railroad company of southern Italy.
-It held public passenger service on the rail line connection Naples to Piedimonte d'Alife (now Piedimonte Matese).
-In 2005 it was acquired by the MetroCampania NordEst (MCNE), another public company responsible of passenger transport in northern Campania.
+The Alifana Railway (in Italian Ferrovia Alifana) is a regional commuter railway line located in the Campania region of Italy.

+The name derives from that of the area of the same name in which the Piedimonte d'Alife terminal station is located, called, since 1974, Piedimonte Matese.
+The lines, owned by the Campania Region, have been entrusted for management to the Ente Autonomo Volturno (EAV) company, which operates there as both infrastructure manager and railway company.

 The company was inaugurated on March 30, 1913, with a first service held on the line Naples P.zza Carlo III Station-Santa Maria Capua Vetere/S.Andrea dei Lagni-Biforcazione-Capua (43 km), with 11,000 V 25 Hz monophase AC electric traction.
 Service from Caiazzo to Piedimonte began in 1914, held with steam locomotives.
 A line from Naples/Secondigliano to Santa Maria Capua Vetere was opened later.
 Gauge was 935 mm for both lines.

 The railway suffered heavy damage during World War II.
 While the first line was restored in 1963, using standard gauge and diesel traction, the railroad from Secondigliano did not receive the same attention, and, despite its high traffic, was closed in 1976 and replaced by bus service.
 This move was to be temporary, but only in 2005 a renewed section of the line, connecting Piscinola to Mugnano, was reopened as subway line.

 In the same year the whole service on the Alifana railroad was acquired by the new public company MetroCampania NordEst.
-The company is currently responsible of the service from Santa Maria Capua Vetere station, which had connection with the Trenitalia line to Naples, to Piedimonte Matese, and from Piscinola to Mugnano (to be extended to Teverola).
 It's currently the remaining unelectrified line of the EAV network, as all other lines are electrified, but because it the electrification started (later abandoned), electrification poles are in place on the railway.